Polymer/old-docs-site/1.0/docs/devguide/properties.md

      -   `index`.
 Position where the splice started.
      -   `removed`.
 Array of `removed` items.
      -   `addedCount`.
 Number of new items inserted at `index`.
+     -   `object`: A reference to the array in question.
+     -   `type`: The string literal 'splice'.

-**Change record may be undefined.** The change record may be undefined the first time the observer is invoked, so your code should guard against this.
+**Change record may be undefined.** The change record may be undefined the first time the observer is invoked, so your code should guard against this, as shown in the example.
 {: .alert .alert-info }

 Example: